juliameireles/AWS-Projects/README.md

-# Creating EC2 instancesc within differnt subnets with Terraform
+# Creating EC2 instancesc within different subnets with Terraform
  1. Create a VPC with two subnets (public and private)
  2. Create a Internet Gateway e associate to the VPC
  3. Create  a Route Table for a VPC